-Pages [list applicable pages] of this document may contain business sensitive, trade secrets, proprietary, or otherwise confidential information that is exempt from public disclosure.
-Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance between the submitter and the government.
+Pages [list applicable pages] of this document may contain business sensitive information, trade secrets, or proprietary, or otherwise confidential information that is exempt from public disclosure.
+Such information shall be used or disclosed only for evaluation purposes or in accordance with a financial assistance agreement between the submitter and the government.
 The government may use or disclose any information that is not appropriately marked or otherwise restricted, regardless of source.
-[End of Notice]

-In addition, (1) the header and footer of every page that contains business sensitive, trade secrets, proprietary, or otherwise confidential information must be marked as follows: "Contains Business Sensitive, Trade Secrets, Proprietary, or Otherwise Confidential Information Exempt from Public Disclosure," and (2) every line or paragraph containing such information must be clearly marked with double brackets or highlighting.
+In addition, (1) the header and footer of every page that contains business sensitive information, trade secrets, or proprietary, or otherwise confidential information must be marked as follows: "Contains Business Sensitive Information, Trade Secrets, or Proprietary or Otherwise Confidential Information Exempt from Public Disclosure," and (2) every line or paragraph containing such information must be clearly marked with double brackets or highlighting.
 DOE will make its own determination about the confidential status of the information and treat it according to its determination.